NIC619/test-dev-foundry/frontend/README.md

   - Positive amount
 - **Amount Handling**: The input amount is automatically multiplied by the token's decimals (e.g., 1.5 tokens with 18 decimals = 1500000000000000000 wei)
 - **Explorer Links**: Success messages include direct links to view the transaction on the blockchain explorer
-- **Balance Display**: Real-time token balance shown next to "Called by User Account"
+- **Balance Display**: Real-time token balance shown next to "User delegates, Relayer pays gas"
+- **EIP-7702 Delegation**: User signs a delegation allowing the SimpleDelegateContract to execute on their behalf
+- **Gasless Execution**: Relayer pays gas fees while executing the user's token transfer
 - **Balance Display**: Real-time ETH balance shown next to "Called by Relayer Account"

 ### Transfer Tokens